bhuvangolhar/Data-Structures-and-Algorithms/Basics/methods.md

 **Definition :**

 A method in Java is a block of code that performs a specific task.

-It is used to group statements together, so they can be executed whenever the method is called.
-Methods improve reusability, readability, and modularity in a program.
+and modularity in a program.

 **Syntax :**